ThisisRDSharma/Copy-Paste-Stuff/README.md

 # Copy-Paste-Stuff

+## its model output, need a bit descriptive !!

+The key output is the response that Acuant returns for both authentication and tampering detection scores/recommendations.
+Acuant returns authentication & tampering indicators/recommendations that can be used by the BSA team when reviewing an application.
+The results from the Acuant check are added to the Salesforce application case which is used by BSA to review and ultimately approve or reject applications based on their review.
+Acuant is also used in combination with iProov to compare the image of the selfie to the image on the ID.

 ## for overview, frame this information in a more presentable paragraph.

 Portfolios, Products, and/or Banking Transaction Channels the Quantitative Process Applies to: Instruction: Please list the portfolio names and dollar amount (e.g., total commitment amount, total balance amount, etc.) this quantitative process is applied to.